 The Meeting House is a historic and atmospheric place.
 Originally an early seventeenth century stone built thatched barn, it was purchased in 1700 by William and Alice Ellis, a Quaker couple from the village, from John Lambert, son of Cromwell’s Major General John Lambert.

-Early in the new millennium, a small group of Friends have carried out a successful and sensitive refurbishment of the fabric of the buildings, which are now in good heart and still used by the local Quaker Meeting and hired by other groups.
+Early in the new millennium, a small group of Friends carried out a successful and sensitive refurbishment of the fabric of the buildings, which are now used regularly both by the local Quaker Meeting and hired by other groups.

 For more about Quakers in general, see About Quakers.

 The following leaflet is available in the Meeting House to take away: